 Native to Namibia, South Africa, Botswana, Zimbabwe, Mozambique, Zambia, Malawai, and Tanzania, impala are a common and relatively inexpensive animal to hunt in Africa over most of their range.
 In addition to being very common targets for trophy hunters, young rams and ewes provide excellent table fare and are commonly shot for camp meat as well as bait for lion and leopard hunting.

-Blue Wildebeest are large antelope that, thanks to their long migrations following the rains in Tanzania, are possibly the most often associated with Africa.
+Blue Wildebeest are a large species of antelope that are particularly well known in Tanzania thanks to their long migrations following the rains.
 Blue Wildebeest are grazing animals and live in herds ranging in size from a handful of individuals to thousands of wildebeest.
 They are most often found in open terrain and are usually in the company of zebra, springbok, and impala.